 What we do know is that in the 1902 Cleveland City Directory Richard Farrell was listed at 2059 Cannon, which corresponds to about 9200 Cannon in the current numbering.
 In fact he might be in the 1901 Directory as the Richard Farrell at about 8000 Burke, according to the modern numbering.
 Both of these streets are in the Newburgh section of Cleveland.
 The city directories reflect the previous year's information, so that could put the Farrells in Cleveland in 1900.3

 Having arrived in Newburgh, the Farrells didn't go far.
 They were at various addresses on Cannon until at least 1935.
 Richard worked in a "wire mill" and a "steel mill", which sounds a lot like American Steel and Wire.
 In 1910 Rose said that she had been married 14 years and had given birth to one child, but it was no longer living.
+I didn't find a record of this child's birth in Cleveland.
 Richard and Rose had no other children.3,4

 There is a death recorded of a Peter Farrell, age 2, in Kilkeel, in the fourth quarter of 1899,5 and of a "female" Farrell, age 0, in Newry, in the second quarter of 1897.6 Either of them could be Rose's child, or neither.
 I would lean toward the second if I had to guess, because when the Farrells emigrated they said they were from Newry.